Rules of Professional Conduct

 Any information obtained from a prospective client who consults the lawyer in an attempt to disqualify the lawyer or make contact for some purpose other than seeking representation is not information relating to representation and disclosure is not prohibited.

-In order to avoid acquiring disqualifying information from a prospective client, a lawyer considering whether or not to undertake a new matter should limit the initial interview to only such information as reasonably appears necessary for that purpose.
+In order to avoid acquiring disqualifying information from a prospective client, a lawyer considering whether or not to undertake a new matter should limit the initial consultation to only such information as reasonably appears necessary for that purpose.
 Where the information indicates that a conflict of interest or other reason for non-representation exists, the lawyer should so inform the prospective client or decline the representation.
 If the prospective client wishes to retain the lawyer, and if consent is possible under ER 1.7, then consent from all affected present or former clients must be obtained before accepting the representation.

-A lawyer may condition conversations with a prospective client on the person's informed consent that no information disclosed during the consultation will prohibit the lawyer from representing a different client in the matter.
+A lawyer may condition a consultation with a prospective client on the person's informed consent that no information disclosed during the consultation will prohibit the lawyer from representing a different client in the matter.
 See ER 1.0(e) for the definition of informed consent.
 If the agreement expressly so provides, the prospective client may also consent to the lawyer's subsequent use of information received from the prospective client.

 Even in the absence of an agreement, under paragraph (c), the lawyer is not prohibited from representing a client with interests adverse to those of the prospective client in the same or a substantially related matter unless the lawyer has received from the prospective client information that could be significantly harmful if used against the prospective client in the matter.